supertestnet/spacechain-launcher/README.md

 Due to the fact that the wallet is in such a terrible state, I disabled it unless you pass this url parameter: `&testing_wallet=true`.
 This also disables the spacecoin issuance mechanism since it relies on you having a wallet to deposit the newly issued spacecoins into.

 A bunch of other stuff is broken too but that's good for now.

+# Don't spacechains involve burning bitcoins?
+And isn't that an attack on bitcoin?

+Spacechains do burn bitcoins and while I don't think it is an attack on bitcoin, I also don't recommend it, because you'll probably never get back all that you burnt.

+# Why did you make a thing that burns bitcoins if you don't recommend it?

+Because I can't help myself.
+When I originally heard about spacechains I was like, "Burn bitcoins?
+That's a dumb idea," and then I started listing reasons why it's dumb, and then I thought, "How would you even DO that?" and then I thought for a few minutes and realized, "Oh, I think I see how you could probably do it," and then I was stuck, I had to try it and see if it would work.
+And it does work, but that doesn't make it a good idea.